oohsai/csv-endpoint/README.md

 ## ⛏️ Approach <a name = "approach"></a>

 - **PostgreSQL** - Database: Utilized for data storage as per the requirement to implement a persistent database.
 - **Express** - Server Framework: Chosen for its flexibility, modularity, and support for middlewares.
-Its active community, extensive documentation, and available npm packages make it a reliable choice.
+Its active community, extensive documentation, and supports majorly every service.
 - **Node.js** - Server Environment: Selected for its efficient request handling, enabling the use of JavaScript/TypeScript for both frontend and backend development.
 Node.js boasts a vast ecosystem of open-source libraries and packages, making it highly scalable.
 - **Prisma** - Database Toolkit: Employed for its support of multiple database services, connection pooling capabilities, and auto-generated CRUD operations.
 Prisma also facilitates real-time data synchronization.